1. EPAYMENTS CODE

 Locking or Cancelling your Debit Card

-Contact Customer Care using live chat within the Volt app if you would like to temporarily suspend, unsuspend or lock your debit card.
+Contact Customer Care using live chat within the Volt app or contacting us at email@example.com or by phoning us on 13 VOLT (13 8658) during our standard business hours if you would like to temporarily suspend, unsuspend or lock your debit card.
 If your debit card is damaged and you need a new one Customer Care can also assist you by issuing you with a new one using the same card details.
-You may continue to use the damaged debit card until you get a new one.
+You may continue to use the damaged debit card until you get a new one

 For lost and stolen debit cards your debit card will be automatically cancelled once you have notified us and a new one with new details will be sent to you in the mail.
 Please note that once a lost or stolen debit card is cancelled you won’t be able to use that debit card to make purchases or withdraw from an ATM until you get a replacement, however you will be able to continue to use the card details if they were added to Apple Pay / Google Pay prior to being cancelled.